datasciencecampus/green-spaces/README.md

    **_Note_**: If Python 2 is the default Python version, but if you have installed Python 3.6, your path may be setup to use `python3` instead of `python`.

-2. To install the packages and dependencies for the tool, from the root directory (Green_Spaces) run:
+2. To install the packages and dependencies for the tool, from the root directory (green-spaces) run:
    ```
    pip install -e .
    ```